rpicoin/rpicore/README.md

 Wispr Core integration/staging repository
 =====================================

-Wispr is an experimental cryptocurrency which aims to bring a blockchain-backed secure messaging system, along with several other state-of-the-art blockchain features, explained in our roadmap.<br>
+Wispr is an experimental cryptocurrency which aims to bring a blockchain-backed secure messaging system, along with several other state-of-the-art blockchain features, as announced in our roadmap.<br>
 Forked off of [Blackcoin](https://github.com/CoinBlack/blackcoin), it's a fully Proof-of-Stake cryptocurrency with a fair reward system that encourages every type of user to stake and make the network more secure and efficient.

 For more info, visit us at [wispr.tech](http://wispr.tech) or check out our ANN thread at [BitcoinTalk](https://bitcointalk.org/index.php?topic=2561885).